amineHorseman/change-rows-colors-in-google-spreadsheets/README.md

 2. Open `Get add-ons` from `Add-ons` menu (Add-ons > Get add-ons)
 3. In the search bar type `Change Rows Color`
 4. Install the plugin (click `Free` button) and accept the request access

+IMPORTANT: the plugin is actually under review by Google's team, it will be publicly available in the Chrome Web Store in the following days

 Note: We do not use, collect, send or store your data, we don't even have access to it :p